ttdm/Symphonium/README.md

 After taking advices from better devs than myself, it would appear that it was faster to create this soft from scratch than to build on PFA which explain why I created nearly a copy of PFA.

+The following libraries are used in the soft :
+- Qt
+- RTMIDI
+- MIDIFile

 I thank all the people that gave me some advices while I created Symphonium.
-Now that an alpha version is available, I'm quite open to contributions !
+Now that an alpha version is available, I'm totally open to contributions !